-Financial assets other than those designated and effective as hedging instruments are classified into the following categories: financial assets at FVTPL, loans and receivables, held-to-maturity investments and available-for-sale financial assets.
-Financial assets are assigned to the different categories by management on initial recognition, depending on the purpose for which the investments were acquired.
+Financial assets are assigned to different categories by management on initial recognition, depending on the purpose for which the investments were acquired and their characteristics.
+Financial assets other than those designated and effective as hedging instruments are classified into the following categories: financial assets at FVTPL, loans and receivables and available-for-sale financial assets.